ffund/intro-ml-tss21/slides/6-knn.md

 :::

 Alternative to equal weighted features:  assign feature weights

 $$d(\mathbf{a, b}) = \left(  \sum_{i=1}^k ( w_i | a_i - b_i | ) ^q \right) ^{\frac{1}{q}}$$

 ::: notes

 But then we need a way to learn feature weights!

+With L1 regularization, we had a data-driven way to do feature selection.
+The nearest neighbor method doesn't have any "built-in" way to do feature weighting or feature selection as part of the training process, so we need to do it ourselves as part of the pre-processing steps.

+We'll go back to this at the end.

 :::